TremendousZ/headless_cms/README.md

-# React Starter
+# Nerdy Rebuild

-> This repo contains boilerplate code to aid in the creation of a new React app with Redux.
-Follow the below setup instructions to get started.
+> This repo contains a site rebuilt with ReactJS and using WordPress as a Headless CMS.

 ### Setup Instructions

 > 1. Fork this repo
 > 1. Clone your forked copy of this repo
->    - `git clone https://github.com/[Your Username]/react_starter.git`
+>    - `git clone https://github.com/[Your Username]/headless_cms.git`
 > 1. Change directory into the newly cloned repo
 >    - `cd react_starter`
 > 1. Install dependencies